alexa-samples/skill-sample-python-highlowgame/instructions/6-publication.md

 	* Since you are using our Sample, make sure to add a sentence to your Testing Instructions referencing the Sample you used.
 For example:

            ```
-           This was built using the How To Sample.
+           This was built using the High Low Game Sample.
            ```

            This will let the testing team understand what you're providing them, and should decrease the testing time required.